 October 16, 2012: link to The Oil Drum.

 This is part II of a guest post by Jean Laherrère, long term contributor to The Oil Drum.
-Jean worked 37 years for TOTAL on exploration and production of oil and gas, and since his retirement has worked tirelessly to analyse the world's oil & gas data and developments.A very, very detailed article.
+Jean worked 37 years for TOTAL on exploration and production of oil and gas, and since his retirement has worked tirelessly to analyze the world's oil & gas data and developments.A very, very detailed article.
 Critical of Maugheri's understanding of oil industry data.

 Original PostI'm posting this mostly for my benefit to keep track of the argument.